RandomProgrammerOnTheInternet/mood_game/README.md

 # m o o d
-A DOOM-style game using OpenGL.
+A DOOM-style game using OpenGL and STB libraries.